sosmed-app-project/BE-Sosmed/README.md

-# HRIS-APP
+# SOCIAL-MEDIA-APP

 ## About
-HRIS-APP is a web-based application for managing employee data for a company.
-This application can be accessed by several actors, including Superadmin or C-Level, Admin or HR (Human Resources), Managers, and Employees, where each actor has different access rights.
-Some of the features in this application include the attendance feature, employee data management features, leave and reimbursement application features, as well as employee performance monitoring features.
+SocialMedia-App is a web-based application designed for seamless social interaction.
+Users can access the platform through a secure login and registration process.
+The app allows users to create posts, consisting of text and uploaded photos, facilitating personalized content sharing.
+Users can express appreciation for posts through a like function and engage in discussions by adding comments.
+This straightforward and user-friendly interface aims to provide an enjoyable and interactive social media experience.

 ## Tech Stack
 - Go